-Schalke loses again despite Stevens’ return as coach
+Reus’ injury-time winner takes Dortmund back to the top

-BERLIN (AP) — Schalke’s hopes of making a fresh start under returning coach Huub Stevens were derailed in a 1-0 loss at home to Leipzig in the Bundesliga on Saturday.
+Schalke’s hopes of making a fresh start under returning coach Huub Stevens were derailed by a 1-0 loss at home to Leipzig.

 Timo Werner’s 14th-minute strike was enough for the visitors to consolidate third place and hand Schalke its fourth consecutive defeat.

-The 65-year-old Stevens was back on an interim basis for his third stint following the sacking of Domenico Tedesco on Thursday, but the Dutch coach could only watch as Mark Uth, Suat Serdar and Guido Burgstaller missed chances to equalize.
+The 65-year-old Stevens was back on an interim basis for his third stint in charge following the sacking of Domenico Tedesco on Thursday, but the Dutch coach could only watch as Mark Uth, Suat Serdar and Guido Burgstaller missed chances to equalize.

 Schalke, routed 7-0 by Manchester City in the Champions League on Tuesday, dropped closer to the relegation zone.
 Stuttgart’s 1-1 draw at home to Hoffenheim means there are now just three points between the sides with eight games left.